-Awnings shall be made of fire resistant, water repellent marine fabric (i.e., canvas), metal or glass.
-Vinyl or vinyl-coated awning fabric are not permitted.
-Awnings should delineate separate storefronts and fit within each individual bay.
+Awnings shall be made of fire resistant, water repellent marine fabric (i.e., canvas) or may be constructed of metal or glass.
+Vinyl or vinyl-coated awning fabric will not be permitted.
+Continuous awnings that span multiple storefronts are not permitted; awnings should delineate separate storefronts and fit within each individual bay.
+The use of traditional tribes or other patterns and graphics is encouraged.
 A tenant name or logo may be screen-printed on the valence of the awning.
 Signs should not be used under awnings or canopies unless there is at least 8 feet of clearance for the sign from the sidewalk.